bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial06.md

     Tutorial Starter Files <i class="fas fa-download"></i>
 </a>

-The goal of this tutorial is to get you more comfortable with event handlers, and in particular the click, drag, and keyboard event handlers.
+The goal of this tutorial is to get you more comfortable with event handlers which we'll talk about in Lessons 15 and 16, and in particular the click, drag, and keyboard event handlers.
+The DEMO files from [Lesson 15](../lectures/week06-lecture03) will definitely be helpful.

 Please complete the following exercises:

 ## 1. Add a creature when you click on the canvas
 Open `01_click_to_add_creature.py` and complete the following tasks:
 1. modify the `add_new_creature` function so that it adds a new creature wherever the user clicks.
 Make the size and color of the creature random.
 2. When you're done, add the following line to your program right below your MOUSE_CLICK event handler:<br><br>**`canvas.bind(MOUSE_DRAG, add_new_creature)`** <br><br>Now run your program again, and notice that your `add_new_creature` function is invoked when you either click or drag.
 3. Finally, replace the smiley face `make_creature` function with *your creature.
-To do this, copy your creature function (and any relevant helper functions) into `creature.py` and then make any necessary modifications to the `add_new_creature` function.
+To do this, copy your creature function (and any relevant helper functions) into `creature.py` and then make any necessary modifications to the `add_new_creature` function (hint: you may need to change the parameter names, particularly for your optional inputs).

 ## 2. Move your creature when you press the i, j, k, and m keys